 Progesterone occupies an important position in the pathway of hormone synthesis.
 In addition to being the precursor to estrogen, it is also the precursor of testosterone and the all-important adrenal cortical hormone cortisol.
 Cortisol is essential for stress response, sugar and electrolyte balance, blood pressure and general survival.
 In short, Progesterone serves to promote survival and development of the embryo and fetus.
 It acts as a precursor to many important steroid hormones and helps to regulate a broad range of biological and metabolic effects in the body.
 During chronic stress, Progesterone production is reduced as the body favors cortisol production to reduce stress.
 This is an important point, which we will look into later.

 Estrogen is produced in the ovaries.
 It regulates the menstrual cycle, promotes cell division and is largely responsible for the development of secondary female characteristics during puberty.
 In non-pregnant, pre-menopausal women, only 100-200 micrograms of estrogen is secreted daily.
 However, during pregnancy, much more is secreted.
 Estrogen is produced in the ovaries, adrenal and fat tissues.
 During menopause, the amount of estrogen in the body declines by about fifty to sixty percent.
 Production, however, is augmented in the adrenals and in the fat cells.

-Estrogen and progesterone work in synchronization with each other.
-They oppose each other in their actions and work as checks and balances to achieve hormonal harmony in both sexes.
+Estrogen and Progesterone work in synchronization with each other.
+They oppose each other in their actions and check and balance each other to achieve hormonal harmony in both sexes.

 breast, uterus, and ovarian cancer protection